MLKaufman/how-i-work-bioinformatics/README.md

 `renv` workflow is `renv::snapshot()` to save the current library state, `renv::restore()` to restore the library state, and `renv::status()` to check the library state.

+## General project management

+### Project organization

+Every analysis project has:

+- Git repository for version control of pipelines and analysis workflows
+  - minimally contains a `README.md` file and folder structure similar to the one below
+  - synced to Github `UCCC-BBSR-projects` organization
+  - working copies exist on the local system and on the remote cluster
+- a OneDrive folder for deliverables and notes
+  - this is a folder shared with the investigator
+  - contains a dated folder for the analysis outputs
+  - contains a PowerPoint slide deck for sharing specific results during meetings and taking notes / listing action items during meetings
+- a BBSR Notion entry for the project

+### Time tracking

+I am currently experimenting with using `Toggl` <https://toggl.com/> for time tracking.
+The free version is sufficient for my needs.
+I have a project for each investigator and a task for each project.
+I can track time spent on each project and task.
+I can also add notes to each time entry.
+It includes a Pomodoro timer and a calendar view of the time entries.
+It has an extension for Chrome and a mobile app.

+### Meeting scheduling

+I use `Calendly` <https://calendly.com/> to schedule meetings with investigators.
+It is a great tool for scheduling meetings without the back and forth of email.
+I can set my availability and investigators can book time with me.
+It integrates with Google Calendar, Outlook, and Zoom.
+When someone uses it to scedule a meeting with me Calendly auto books the meeting, adds it to my calender, and sends a calendar invite and zoom link to the investigator.
+You have full control over the time slots, how soon or far away they can book, and it checks the availability based on your calendars.
+My personal link is <https://calendly.com/mlkaufman/virtual-meeting>

 ## scRNAseq project organization

 ```bash